‘Gulp’: What happens when market fear gauge spikes like it has this year

 - What happens when VIX spikes

-- Canadian dollar above 77.5 cents
+- Markets, Canadian dollar at a glance

 - China raises key interest rate